sertel/refinedrust-dev/README.md

 The frontend implementation can be found in the `rr_frontend` subfolder.
 Case studies and tests can be found in the `case_studies` subfolder.
 Stdlib interfaces (without proofs) can be found in the `stdlib` subfolder.
+Documentation can be found in the `docs` subfolder.

-The file `paper_mapping.md` in this repository contains more details on how to map the contents of the RefinedRust paper to this repository.
+The file `docs/paper_mapping.md` contains more details on how to map the contents of the RefinedRust paper to this repository.

 ### For the `theories` subfolder:
 * the `caesium` subfolder contains the Radium operational semantics, an adaptation of RefinedC's Caesium semantics.